wzsamuels/websocket-server/README.md

-A simple websocket server that acts as a proxy for frontend clients that can not directly establish a TCP connection.
+A simple websocket server that acts as a proxy for frontend clients.